How Much Does a Domain Name Cost in 2022?

 Buying a Domain That Is Already Registered

-There is still a chance to get the domain name, even if it’s already registered.
+There is still a chance to get a popular domain name, even if it’s already registered.

 The first option is to contact the owner and make an offer or request.
 Contact the owner using the contact form on the website with the domain you want or using WHOIS to find the owner’s contact information.

 These registered domains might also go back on sale.
-Snapnames.com shows domains that have recently become available.
+Snapnames.com shows recent domain availability.
 This marketplace allows bidding on an already registered name.